-(E) Upon initial and biennial registrations pursuant to this section, the lobbyist shall be issued a card by the Ethics Commission, showing that the lobbyist is registered.
-The registration card shall be valid from the date of its issuance through the next thirty-first day of December of an odd even-numbered year.
+(2)If the termination of a lobbyist leaves an employer without the engagement issued a card by the Ethics Commission, showing that the lobbyist is registered.
+The registration card shall be valid from the date of its issuance through the next thirty-first day of December of an odd-numbered year.